koordinator-sh/koordinator/docs/proposals/scheduling/20220629-fine-grained-device-scheduling.md

 ##### DeviceAllocation

-In the PreBind stage, the scheduler will update the device (including GPU) allocation results, including the device's Minor and resource allocation information, to the Pod in the form of annotations.
+In the PreBind stage, the scheduler will update the device (including GPU) allocation results, including the device's Minor, ID, resource allocation information, to the Pod in the form of annotations.

 ```go
 /*